haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 100 10 1,000 100
       Selling Treasure
 Opportunities abound to find treasure, equipment, weapons, armor, and more in the dungeons you explore.
 Normally, you can sell your treasures and trinkets when you return to a town or other settlement, provided that you can find buyers and merchants interested in your loot.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 62

 Heavy Armor.
 Heavier armor interferes with the wearer’s ability to move quickly, stealthily, and freely.
 If the Armor table shows “Str 13” or “Str 15” in the Strength column for an armor type, the armor reduces the wearer’s speed by 10 feet unless the wearer has a Strength score equal to or higher than the listed score.
 Stealth.
 If the Armor table shows “Disadvantage” in the Stealth column, the wearer has disadvantage on Dexterity (Stealth) checks.